SergioBrandaoF/recipe-page/README.md

 ### The challenge

-To build a responsive socila media links profile.
+To build a responsive social media links profile.

 ### Screenshot